pirovc/ganon/README.md

 	               --max-error  0    1   4 \
 	               -r reads.fq.gz

-Classify reads against 3 database (as if they were one) using different error rates for each.
+Classification against 3 database (as if they were one) using different error rates for each.

 ### Classifying reads against multiple databases hierarchicaly: